shanmukhdatta/Qintern26/Week_5/Day30_Fidelity_Reconciliation/README.md

-# Day 30 — Fidelity metrics reconciliation (Marco and Shanmukh)
+# Day 30 — Fidelity metrics reconciliation
 **Task:** Reconcile KS, Wasserstein, MMD across all four augmentation methods into one final comparison table, now that QGAN's numbers have changed completely from Week 3.